 Here are five ways to use Google Analytics event tracking to measure the effectiveness of your marketing efforts.
 This is all predicated on the fact that you are using the Universal Analytics tracking code.
 Continue reading Google Analytics Event Tracking – 5 Examples

-One of many benefits to using G Suite is that Google Apps users with access to their organization’s Google Analytics account can easily share specific slices of Google Analytics data with their co-workers.
+One of many benefits to using G Suite is that G Suite users with access to their organization’s Google Analytics account can easily share specific slices of Google Analytics data with their co-workers.

 The Google Analytics Add-on for Google Sheets lets a Sheets user who has a Google Analytics login create a variety of comparative visualizations within Google Sheets.
 Continue reading Google Analytics Reports in Google Sheets – Using Filters